sabbirmhridoy/BUS5001-Assessment-2/README.md

 2. HousingValuation.csv: Dataset containing the housing data used in the analysis.
 3. .RData: R data file that stores workspace variables.
 4. .Rhistory: File containing the history of commands executed in R.
-5. 5.BUS5PA_Topic 5- Predictive Modelling with K-Nearest Neighbours and Neural Networks: Pdf file containing the topic 5 content.
+5. BUS5PA_Topic 5- Predictive Modelling with K-Nearest Neighbours and Neural Networks: Pdf file containing the topic 5 content.

 Technologies Used

 1. R

 2. RStudio (Recommended for running the RMarkdown file)

+3. NotebookLM

 Contact: